30 B2B SMS Marketing Examples for 2026

 B2B sales involve booked calls or product demos.
 But no-shows waste your team’s time and stall deals.

-A quick reminder via text sent an hour before the meeting helps reduce missed appointments and keeps the conversation moving forward, even outside regular business hours.
+A quick appointment reminder via text helps reduce no-shows and keeps the conversation moving forward, even outside regular business hours.

 Event marketers use SMS to increase registrations and attendance for live webinars, workshops, or virtual conferences.